Google Ads vs. Bing Ads

 Meanwhile, audience targeting includes affinity, demographics, in-market, similar audiences, custom intent, and remarketing material.
 The difference between a Google ad and a Bing ad campaign is evident in the latter’s targeting options.

-If you’re advertising to individuals or companies, your campaign can use LinkedIn profile targeting.
-This is especially helpful in account-based marketing.
+If you’re advertising to individuals or companies, your campaign can effectively use LinkedIn profile targeting on both Bing Ads and Google Ads due to these platforms’ extensive features.
+This is especially helpful for marketers in search partner targeting for account-based marketing.

 4. Targeting Through Keywords

 Search marketing is essential regardless of whether you use Google AdWords or Bing Ads.
-Thus, you must understand what keywords match the types searched on these advertising platforms.
+Thus, you must understand what keywords match the types of searches on these advertising platforms.

-In terms of match options for keywords, there isn’t much difference between Google Ads and Bing Ads.
-But, there is a marked contrast when it comes to search volume.
+There isn’t much difference between Google Ads and Bing Ads regarding keyword matching options.
+However, there is a marked contrast when it comes to search volume.

-Google dominates here, so you’ll have access to smaller search volumes using Bing.
-This means there are fewer users and lesser scopes of reaching target audiences.
+Google dominates here, so you can access smaller search volumes using Bing.
+This means fewer users and fewer scopes of reaching target audiences but lower competition.

 5. Ad Copies

 Several businesses start an ad campaign with text ads or search ads.
 Both Google and Bing have guidelines for these kinds of advertisements.
-Rules are usually related to the number of characters for the headlines, display URLs for landing pages and descriptions.
+The rules for a business are usually related to the number of characters in the headlines, display URLs for landing pages and descriptions.

-Google AdWords has to follow up to 30 characters for headlines, up to 90 characters for the descriptive sections, and 15 characters for display URLs that apply to all search ads.
+Google AdWords has to follow up to 30 characters for headlines, accommodating responsive search ads, up to 90 characters for the descriptive sections, and 15 characters for display URLs that apply to all search ads.

 Bing allows headlines and URLs but has an 80-character limit for descriptions.
-Thus, Google does seem to offer more flexibility when it comes to advertisement copies.
+Thus, Google seems to offer more flexibility when it comes to advertisement copy.

 6. Costing